Trees and treelike structures in dense digraphs: Auxiliary concepts and results

 The following concepts and results play an important role in our proofs.
 We follow standard graph-theoretical notation (see, e.g.,~\cite{diestel97:_graph}).
 For clarity, we define some of our notation (mostly related to digraphs) below.
 More specific terms are defined in later sections.

-A \defi{directed graph} $G$, or \defi{digraph} for short, is a pair~$(V,E)$ of sets: a vertex set~$V$ and an edge set~$E$, where each edge $e\in E$ is an ordered pair of distinct vertices (more precisely, $E$ is a set of ordered pairs~$(u,v)\in V\times V$ of distinct elements of~$V$); the \defi{order} of~$G$ is~$|G|=|V|$ and the \defi{size} of~$G$ is~$e(G)=|E|$.
+A \defi{directed graph} $G$, or \defi{digraph} for short, is a pair~$\bigl(V(G),E(G)\bigr)$ of sets: a vertex set~$V(G)$ and an edge set~$E(G)$, where each edge $e\in E(G)$ is an ordered pair of distinct vertices.
+The \defi{order} of~$G$, denoted $v(G)$ or~$|G|$, is defined to be $|V(G)|$ and the \defi{size} of~$G$ is~$e(G)=|E(G)|$.
 We think of the edge~$(u, v)$ as being directed from~$u$ to~$v$, and write~$x\farc y$ or~$y\barc x$ to denote the edge~$(x, y)$; if the orientation of the edge does not matter, we write~$\{u,v\}$ (or~$\{v,u\}$) instead.
 In either case, $u$~and~$v$ are said to be the~\defi{endvertices} of~$\{u,v\}$, and we also call $u$ (respectively~$v$) a \defi{neighbour} of $v$ (respectively~$u$).